akowalz/wiki_crawl/README.md

 #### Crawling

 The original idea behind this library was making something that could crawl wikipedia articles, clicking the first link on a page and running until it found the page for Philosophy.
 It's a cool trick works most of the time.
-The wrinkle I had mixed results overcoming is that the link is supposed to be non-parenthesized, which ended up being somewhat tough for my HTML parser to handle.
-The workaround for now (where most of the mishaps seemed to be happening) was exlcuding any links to Language pages, as an article will often stary, for example: *"Science (from the Latin ...)"*, and we end up clicking Latin.
-So I have a sort of blacklist of language links I'll keep expanding until I find a better way to deal with this.
+The wrinkle is that the link is supposed to be non-parenthesized, which ended up being somewhat tough for my HTML parser to handle.
+The workaround for now is exlcuding links on blacklist I'm keeping.
+Mostly it has language wikis, as an article will often stary, for example: *"Science (from the Latin ...)"*.
+And we don't want to click Latin because it ends up down a rabbit hole of links and articles.

 Anyway, here's an example of how the crawler works, the algorithm is very simple.The function takes a `Wiki` object and returns an array of wiki extensions as strings.